Kitchen Chemistry

 In this lab, students will investigate dissolving using M&M’s and will determine whether dissolving happens faster without assistance, or with the assistance of the tongue and teeth.

 Access is an AACT member benefit.
-Winter Crystals
+Lab: Winter Crystals Mark as Favorite (47 Favorites)

 In this lab, students will create a supersaturated solution by dissolving borax in boiling water.
 They will create a snowflake using pipe cleaner to suspend in the solution, which will serve as a nucleation site for crystallization as the solution cools and remains undistributed overnight.
 This lab gives students an opportunity to experience the exciting crystallization process and become more familiar with an engaging chemistry spectacle!

 Access is an AACT member benefit.
-Limiting Reactant Candy
+Lab: Limiting Reactant Candy Mark as Favorite (19 Favorites)

 In this lab, students will understand what is meant by the term, "limiting reactant" and be able to identify the limiting reactant in a non-chemistry situation.